ZhangyuZhuJulia/ZhangyuZhuJulia.github.io/project2.md

 ## Conjoint Analysis

 ### Project description:
-Aim at revitalizing their product portfolio based on the opinions of potential end-users by analyzing the survey result and constructing conjoint analysis and customer segmentation method.
+Aimed at revitalizing their product portfolio based on the opinions of potential end-users by analyzing the survey result and constructing a conjoint analysis as well as consider the customer segmentation method to target customers better.

 ### Procedures:
 **1.Preprocessed data: change data format and impute missing value**